tugrulz/DataPersistenceBias/README.md

 # DataPersistenceBias
 This repository contains the data for the paper "The Impact of Data Persistence Bias on Social Media Studies".
-The datasets are the 30 datasets manually curated, the control dataset (control.csv.bz2), and the trends dataset (american_trends.csv.bz2).
+The datasets are the 30 datasets manually curated (``<name>.csv.bz2``), the control dataset (``control.csv.bz2``), and the trends dataset (``american_trends.csv.bz2``).
 For framing data, please refer to https://github.com/juliamendelsohn/framing

 Each dataset has the following fields: